-- Testing in single step mode is only possible with STL.
-If necessary switch the view via View > STL to STL. - The block must be opened online and must not be protected. - The open block must not be altered in the editor.
+- Testing in single step mode is possible with STL.
+If necessary switch the view via View > STL to STL. - The block must be opened online and must not be protected.

 Approach for working with breakpoints

 - Activate View > Breakpoint Bar. - Set the cursor to the command line where you want to insert a breakpoint. - Set the breakpoint with Debug > Set Breakpoint.
 The according command line is marked with a circle. - To activate the breakpoint click on Debug > Breakpoints Active.
 The circle is changed to a filled circle. - Bring your CPU into RUN.
 When the program reaches the breakpoint, your CPU switches to the state HOLD, the breakpoint is marked with an arrow and the register contents are monitored. - Now you may execute the program code step by step via Debug > Execute Next Statement or run the program until the next breakpoint via Debug > Resume. - Delete (all) breakpoints with the option Debug > Delete All Breakpoints.